 Wayne McGregor/Random Dance brought the choreographic teaching tools of the multi-award winning choreographer Wayne McGregor to UNCSA.
 One hundred School of Dance students participated in the project and co-created choreography for the UNCSA Winter Dance Program.

 Teaching and Learning Center at UNCSA

-Working closely with the UNCSA Provost's Office, a new Teaching and Learning Center headed by interim director Joe Lopina is being created to advance and enhance the work of UNCSA's world-class faculty with a focus on supporting engaged teaching, creative activity and research, while providing a structure for collaborative efforts between faculty members in sharing their learning experiences and research methods within different departments.
+Working closely with the UNCSA Provost's Office, the Teaching and Learning Center was created to advance and enhance the work of UNCSA's world-class faculty with a focus on supporting engaged teaching, creative activity and research, while providing a structure for collaborative efforts between faculty members in sharing their learning experiences and research methods within different departments.

 UNCSA Southeastern Regional Entertainment Technology Conference

 A conference in collaboration with the UNCSA School of Design and Production, featuring Cirque du Soleil's Resident Shows Division and their business partners with demonstrations of Cirque's cutting-edge automation techniques, rigging, show operations, digital projection, wardrobe/wig/makeup and audio system.